 Except as permitted in Rule V.E. (corporate support), TBC and its affiliates shall not jointly employ the same employees.
-TBC does share certain corporate officers with certain of its affiliates, a list of which is provided in Attachment B. No later than 30 days following a change to this list, TBC shall notify the Commission's Energy Division and the parties on the service list of R.97-04-011/I.97-04-012.
+Pursuant to D.20-05-012 TBC shares certain corporate officers with certain of its affiliates.
+These shared corporate officers and directors perform oversight activities for TBC, as well as for other affiliates (including certain of the affiliates and Rule II.B. affiliates listed in Attachment A).
+A list of shared corporate officers and directors is provided in Attachment B. No later than 30 days following a change to this list, TBC shall notify the Commission's Energy Division and the parties on the service list of R.97-04-011/I.97-04-012.
 For clarification, TBC's President also provides certain corporate support shared services permitted under Rule V.E. to certain affiliates.